robrwo/perl-Dist-Zilla-Plugin-Test-CVE/README.md

 This is a [Dist::Zilla](https://metacpan.org/pod/Dist%3A%3AZilla) plugin to add [Test::CVE](https://metacpan.org/pod/Test%3A%3ACVE) author tests to a distribution for known CVEs.

+# RECENT CHANGES

+Changes for version v0.1.1 (2025-08-19)

+- Bug Fixes
+    - Addded missing pragma to explicitly enable postderef.
+    - Specified minimum version of Test::CVE.
+- Toolchain
+    - Added GitHub Workflow for testing.

+See the `Changes` file for more details.

 # REQUIREMENTS

 This module lists the following modules as runtime dependencies: